 What is Concurrent Enrollment

 Concurrent and dual enrollment partnerships provide high school students the opportunity to take college credit-bearing courses.
-NACEP defines concurrent enrollment as the subset of dual enrollment courses taught by college-approved high school teachers.
+NACEP defines concurrent enrollment as the subset of dual enrollment courses taught by college-approved high school teachers in a secondary environment.
 Concurrent and dual enrollment partnerships and early college programs successfully transition students from high school to college.

 Concurrent enrollment is a low-cost, scalable model for bringing college courses to students in urban, suburban, and rural high schools and secondary career centers.
 Students gain exposure to the academic challenges of college while in their supportive high school environment, earning transcripted college credit at the time they successfully pass the course.